bhisaac/5eFP/5eFP-SRD.md

 ## Seafarer

-You sailed on a seagoing vessel for years.
+~~You sailed on a seagoing vessel for years.
 In that time, you faced down mighty storms, monsters of the deep, and those who wanted to sink your craft to the bottomless depths.
-Your first love is the distant line of the horizon, but the time has come to try your hand at something new.
+Your first love is the distant line of the horizon, but the time has come to try your hand at something new.~~

+For years, you spent your time on a seafaring vessel, braving powerful storms, sea monsters, and enemies who sought to sink your ship to the bottom of the ocean.
+Although your passion has always been for the far-off horizon, you now feel the urge to venture out and try something different.

 **Tool Proficiencies:** Navigator's tools, vehicles (water)